Everyman Cinema, Hampstead: Theatre

 The Everyman Theatre was founded by Norman MacDermott, who had been a businessman for twelve years before his first venture into theatrical production in 1918.
 In 1920 he acquired the lease of a redundant drill hall near the Hampstead tube station in north London and converted it into what The Times called "a very serviceable theatre".
 It was MacDermott's aim to establish a repertory company – an innovation in London – comparable with the Birmingham Repertory and Abbey Theatre, Dublin companies.

 The Everyman opened for its first performance on 15 September 1920.
 The play was The Bonds of Interest by the Spanish dramatist Jacinto Benavente, which the Theatre Guild had presented in translation on Broadway.
 MacDermott followed this with a play by John Masefield, The Tragedy of Nan, and then the first of sixteen productions of plays by Bernard Shaw, You Never Can Tell.
-The Times later observed that MacDermott, "put an end after something like five years to the virtual banishment of Shaw from the London stage".
+The Times later observed that MacDermott had "put an end after something like five years to the virtual banishment of Shaw from the London stage".

 MacDermott ran the theatre until 1926; he presented works by contemporary British writers including John Galsworthy, Arnold Bennett and A. A. Milne; classics by Shakespeare, Molière and Ibsen; and foreign dramatists including Arthur Schnitzler, Eugene O'Neill and Luigi Pirandello.
 A production that attracted particular attention was Noël Coward's The Vortex (1924), with the author and Lilian Braithwaite in the main roles.
-The play, with drug-abuse as its ostensible theme and hints of homosexuality as a subtext, survived scrutiny from the official theatre censor, the Lord Chamberlain – who summoned both MacDermott and Coward to make their case – and the extensive press coverage ensured success.
+The play, with drug abuse as its ostensible theme and hints of homosexuality as a subtext, survived scrutiny from the official theatre censor, the Lord Chamberlain – who summoned both MacDermott and Coward to make their case – and the extensive press coverage ensured success.
 In the words of the biographer Philip Hoare, "The Vortex became, overnight, the most sought-after ticket in town", and a West End transfer followed.

 Although MacDermott could offer only modest pay he attracted many well-known actors to his company.
-The men included Felix Aylmer, Henry Kendall, Roger Livesey, Raymond Massey, Claude Rains and Ernest Thesiger; actresses included Mrs Patrick Campbell, Fabia Drake, Edith Evans, Athene Seyler, Mabel Terry-Lewis, and May Whitty.
+The men included Felix Aylmer, Henry Kendall, Roger Livesey, Raymond Massey, Claude Rains and Ernest Thesiger; actresses included Mrs Patrick Campbell, Fabia Drake, Edith Evans, Athene Seyler, Mabel Terry-Lewis and May Whitty.

-The company was perpetually short of money and in early 1926, faced with a steep rise in the rent of the theatre, MacDermott withdrew.
+The company was perpetually short of money, and in early 1926, faced with a steep rise in the rent of the theatre, MacDermott withdrew.
 The theatre was taken on by a group including Raymond Massey and Allan Wade.
 Productions included new plays by Michael Arlen and Coward, and works by Pirandello, Galsworthy and Chekhov.